 Under the "Purchase" payment options (not "Personal"), choose "Services".

-What kind of feedback are you giving the animators?
+What kind of feedback are you giving me?

 Honest feedback.
-You might not always like what I'm saying but I prefer to tell you the truth (from my subjective point of view of course) so I can help you improve your animation.
+Feedback might be tough every now and then but I prefer to tell you the truth (from my subjective point of view of course) so I can help you improve your animation.
 You're of course free to apply whatever notes work best for you.
 Feel free to watch examples on my YT channel if you want to see if it works for you or not.

 Is a demoreel needed to qualify for the workshop?

 Nope.
 Feedback is given to beginners as well as advanced animators.